Talayotic settlement: Talaiotic settlements in Menorca

 In Menorca, the settlements, in addition to the talayots, also feature structures typical of the Menorcan Post-Talaiotic period, including taula enclosures, Post-Talaiotic habitation circles, hypostyle halls, and water collection systems.

 Few settlements in Menorca have identifiable walls.
 Some display walls only in certain sections, while many show no trace of them.
 Houses at the periphery of settlements had thick outer walls that may have served a defensive purpose, and some habitation circles are attached to or built against wall structures.
 Menorcan walls appear to be generally more recent than those on Mallorca, with most dating to the final centuries of the first millennium BCE, whereas the majority of Mallorcan walls date to the beginning of that millennium.
 However, this remains a subject of debate, as the striking similarities between the walls on both islands make it difficult to accept a significant chronological gap.

 At the settlement of Son Catlar in Menorca, sections of the walls feature orthostats, while other areas exhibit more regular construction with a tendency toward horizontal rows.
 Additionally, rectangular defensive bastions attached to the exterior of the walls demonstrate classical influence, constructed from rectangular stones arranged in orderly rows.
 These reforms can be dated to the late 3rd century BCE, in the context of the Second Punic War, and subsequently, to around the 2nd century BCE, in connection with the Roman conquest of the island.

 Torre d'en Galmés is one of the largest documented Talaiotic settlements in the Balearic Islands, with an extensive layout that includes multiple talayots, dwellings, and communal structures.

 UNESCO World Heritage Site

 Talaiotic Menorca was added to the UNESCO World Heritage List in 2023.
 The area, divided into nine zones, encompasses several archaeological sites belonging to a prehistoric island culture characterized by a strong cultural connection with the sky.
 The island buildings feature Cyclopean architecture over a period of approximately 1500 years, documenting a chronology spanning from the emergence of Cyclopean construction around 1600 BCE to the Roman conquest of the islands in 123 BCE.
 Preserved monuments on the island include funerary navetas, circular houses, taula sanctuaries, and talayots.

-The 1,500 archaelogical sites found on Menorca, which has a land area of 700 km² (270 mi²), equates to around two sites per square kilometer.
+The 1,500 archaeological sites found on Menorca, which has a land area of 700 km² (270 mi²), equates to around two sites per square kilometer.